HannanDotCom/Connect4/README.md

-# Connect4
+## Connect4
-A Connect4 game made in Java
+A Connect4 game made in Java for a university assignment.

+# Features
+- Play against human or CPU
+- Sophisticated AI
+- Use keyboard to select column
+- Diagonal, horizontal and vertical wins

+# Screenshots